SaravananRamanathan25/Cisco-SD-WAN-Feature-Templates/README.md

 * Clone or Download the JSON files "CiscoSD-WAN-FeatureTemplate.postman_collection.json" and "Cisco-SD-WAN-Environment.postman_environment.json"
 * Import above files to the POSTMAN
 * In the POSTMAN, make sure you set the environment as "Cisco-SD-WAN-Environment" in the top right corner
-* Go to Environment options and edit the vmanage, j_username, j_password and port details as per your own vmanage environment
+* Go to Environment options and edit the vmanage, j_username, j_password and port details as per your own vmanage environment.
+Please note that "Always On" Devnet Sandbox instance "https://sandboxsdwan.cisco.com:8443" is not having write permission.
+You need to Reserve new vManage instance in Devnet Sanbox which will have write access to execute these APIs.
+Alternatively you have use other vManages for which you have write access.
 * First Execute API under "Feature Template\1.Authentication\Authentication".
 This will make sure that you have logged into the vManage for that session
 * Execute "Feature Template\2a.
 To Create AAA Feature Template\To Create AAA Feature Template", which will create a AAA feature template called "TestTemplate-AAA" for the device type "vedge-100-B".
 On successful execution, vManage will return Template ID.
 * Execute "Feature Template\2b.
 To Create BGP Feature Template\To Create BGP Feature Template", which will create a BGP feature template called "TestTemplate-bgp" for the device type "vedge-1000".
 On successful execution, vManage will return Template ID.